Tourism: Definitions

 In 1936, the League of Nations defined a foreign tourist as "someone traveling abroad for at least twenty-four hours".
 Its successor, the United Nations, amended this definition in 1945, by including a maximum stay of six months.

+F.W.
+Ogilvie formulated one of the earliest social science definitions of "tourist" in the 1930s, defining the term as "any person whose movements fulfill two conditions: first, that absence from home is relatively short, and second, that money spent during absence is money derived from home and not in the place visited."
 In 1941, Hunziker and Kraft defined tourism as "the sum of the phenomena and relationships arising from the travel and stay of non-residents, insofar as they do not lead to permanent residence and are not connected with any earning activity."
 In 1976, the Tourism Society of England's definition was: "Tourism is the temporary, short-term movement of people to destinations outside the places where they normally live and work and their activities during the stay at each destination.
 It includes movements for all purposes."
 In 1981, the International Association of Scientific Experts in Tourism defined tourism in terms of particular activities chosen and undertaken outside the home.

 In 1994, the United Nations identified three forms of tourism in its Recommendations on Tourism Statistics: